 Language Examination: No language examination is required.

-The comprehensive examination is offered twice a year: the first week of April and the first week of November.
-The hours of the exam are from 9:00 a.m. to 12:00 noon and 1:00 p.m. to 4:00 p.m.
+Comprehensive Exam Schedule - The Comprehensive Examination is offered twice a year -- Thursday and Friday approximately 2 weeks before classes begin in January and Thursday and Friday of the week after classes end in May.
+The hours of the exam are from 9:00 a.m. to 12 noon and 1:00 p.m. to 4:00 p.m.
 The student must schedule her/his examination with the Graduate Secretary after consultation with her/his advisor at least one month in advance of the exam date.
-In order to arrange an examination date, the student must be sure that her/his record is free of encumbrances that would prevent her/him from meeting University requirements for taking the examination.
-In addition, the student intending to take the exam must ensure that all of her/his coursework has been completed in the previous semester.
+In order to arrange an examination date, the student must be sure that her/his records are free of encumbrances that would prevent him/her from meeting University requirements for taking the examination.

 Program Contact Information: